Roshchino, Leningrad Oblast: History

-In the first quarter of the 20th century Raivola was a summer home (and after 1914 the permanent home) to the Finnish-Swedish family of the young modernist poet Edith Södergran who died there in 1923.
+In the first quarter of the 20th century Raivola was a summer home (and after 1914 the permanent home) to the Finland-Swedish family of the young modernist poet Edith Södergran who died there in 1923.

 After the Russian October Revolution and independence of Finland, Raivola was recognized as part of Finnish Karelia by articles of the Treaty of Tartu in 1920, while the majority of Russian inhabitants had left.
 The Soviet Union gained control of Raivola following the Winter War in 1940.
 The Soviet government's decree of May 28, 1940 provided for establishment of collective farms and resettlement of Russians from Yaroslavl Oblast.
 Plans of Stalin's government also included forced population transfer of native Finns (116 people, mostly sick and elderly) to Kazakhstan however were disrupted by the Nazi Germany and its Axis allies invasion.